4 early gravity lessons

 Here are some fun early gravity experiments for your budding explorer:

 Start with an incline, like a slide at the park or a piece of stiff cardboard propped against the edge of the couch.
-Give your toddler various objects to roll or slide down, like the Opposites Balls, wadded up paper, a wooden car, and even something that won’t slide, like a banana.
+Give your toddler various objects to roll or slide down the ramp, like the Opposites Balls, wadded up paper, a wooden car, and even something that won’t slide, like a banana.
 You can say “let’s see which one slides (or rolls) the fastest!”

-Hold your toddler while you’re standing and have them drop—one by one—an inflated balloon, a flat sheet of paper, and a crumpled up piece of paper a crayon, a handful of pom poms, or anything else you can think of that is easy to pick up.
+Hold your toddler while you’re standing and have them drop—one by one—the Bright & Light Play Scarf, a flat sheet of paper, a crumpled up piece of paper, a crayon, the Bunnies, or anything else you can think of that is easy to pick up.
 Then talk about how some things fall faster than others, because lighter objects are more affected by the air around them and take longer to hit the ground.
 Be ready for your toddler to want to do this over and over again 😁

 Up in the air